BejibeP/Old-QuickStars/README.md

 # QuickStars
-A collection of simple, ready-to-use projects to quickly be a star
+A collection of simple, ready-to-use projects to quickly become a Star